wamaithaNyamu/YTFOREXBOTS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.youtube.com/channel/UCTgufBSxzrj7VSLwEEnu7Jw)

-This repo contains all the code used on my YT channel for the bots I have created.
+This repo contains all the code used on my [YT channel]((https://www.youtube.com/channel/UCTgufBSxzrj7VSLwEEnu7Jw)) for the bots I have created.

+All compiled bots can be downloaded here ->

 <!-- CONTRIBUTING -->
 ## Contributing